Kerry and Kay Danes: Afghanistan

 In October / November 2008, while Warrant Officer Kerry Danes was on a tour of duty with the Australian Army, his wife Kay took the opportunity to visit Afghanistan from Australia and travel in a Toyota Hiace van through war-torn countryside as part of a small group of five mixed-gender Rotarians under United States Marine Corps protection.
 In 2009, Kay Danes was named Citizen of the Year in her hometown.
 The following year, she published her fifth memoir Beneath the Pale Blue Burqa: One Woman's Journey Through Taliban Strongholds.
-Chapter 1 names three women and two men on an organised two-week road trip with an Afghanistani driver.
+Chapter 1 names three women and two men on an organised two-week road trip with an Afghan driver.
 On page 38, Kay Danes refers to herself as an adrenaline junkie.
 In the Acknowledgements, Danes writes how honoured she is being able to risk both life and limb on this adventure.

 Saudi Arabia

 In 2011, Kay Danes moved to Saudi Arabia when husband Kerry was deployed there with the Australian Defence Force.
-The following year, Kay was employed by the Australian government as an administrative assistant at its Embassy in Riyadh.
+The following year, Kay was employed by the Australian government as an administrative assistant at its embassy in Riyadh.
 In 2012, she was named State Finalist for Australian of the Year: an award conferred on an Australian citizen by the National Australia Day Council, a not-for-profit Australian Government owned social enterprise.